Learning to Shape Rewards using a Game of Two Partners: Experiments

-\textbf{Learning Performance.} We compared our method with the baselines in four challenging sparse rewards environments: Cartpole, Gravitar, Solaris, and Super Mario.
+We compared ROSA with the baselines in four challenging sparse rewards environments: Cartpole, Gravitar, Solaris, and Super Mario.
 These environments vary in state representation, transition dynamics and reward sparsity.
 In Cartpole, a penalty of $-1$ is received only when the pole collapses; in Super Mario Brothers the agent can go for 100s of steps without encountering a reward.
 Fig. \ref{Figure:LearningCurves} shows learning curves.
-In terms of performance, ROSA either markedly outperforms the best competing baseline (Cartpole, Gravitar) or is on par with them (Solaris, Super Mario) showing that it is robust to the nature of the environment and underlying sparse reward.
+ROSA either markedly outperforms the best competing baseline (Cartpole and Gravitar) or is on par with them (Solaris and Super Mario) showing that it is robust to the nature of the environment and underlying sparse reward.
 Moreover, ROSA does not exhibit the failure modes where after good initial performance it deteriorates.
 E.g., in Solaris both ICM and RND have good initial performance but deteriorate sharply while ROSA's performance remains satisfactory.